One academic year (on campus) + Final Management Project (12 months)

 - TOEIC, Institutional/ITP TOEFL, Cambridge English: Advanced (CAE) and Cambridge English: First (FCE) are not accepted.

 Please note English test scores must be communicated to GGSB by the beginning of July for September intake.

 Please note that for your initial application we ask only for copies of documents.
 If you are accepted, we will then request to upload digital certified copies that you will be ask to present during the induction week.
 More details about certified copies per nationality are explained on the application form.

 To ensure GGSB is the right fit for you, you may be asked to participate in an interview.
 You will be notified if an interview is necessary after the Admission Board meets.

 Admission is on a first-come, first-served basis.
 Please consult rolling admissions deadlines.

 For more information regarding the admissions process, please consult the FAQ.

 TOTAL PROGRAM FEES: 2017-18

-Included in fees: flights, accomodation, and local transport for international study trip.
+Included in fees: flights, accommodation, and local transport for international study trip.
 All personal expenses (including lunches and dinners) during the study trip are to be paid by the student.Fees cover the tuition, project supervision, and access to all GGSB facilities.
-They do not cover accomodation or meals.
+They do not cover accommodation or meals.

 An administrative fee of 250€ is charged for student services in Year 1 and a further 250€ for student card renewal in Year 2.